 Use social media to interact with customers.
 You can also run contests and promotions to grow your community, develop brand affinity, and extend your reach.
 Create content that your target customers will find helpful.
 You'll be surprised how many people will flock to your ecommerce business because you create content which adds value to their life, whether it’s through entertainment, education, or inspiration.
 A lot of ecommerce businesses use their social media channels for customer service communications, as it is quick and easy for users to reach out to a brand on their preferred social media platforms.
 Especially when you are first starting out, leveraging social media is a great way to keep in touch with your customers without having to pay for expensive CRM tools or customer support plugins.

 Your satisfied (and even dissatisfied) customers are a valuable resource.
 While you can often rely on them for word-of-mouth advertising, you can also get useful feedback.
 By engaging your customers and requesting feedback, you can discover the best elements and products of your brand.
 You can also find areas for improvement.
 At Juni, this is an essential part of our process.
 We invest a lot of time and energy into creating close relationships with our customers.
 This is a way for us to help them grow, but also a way for them to help us create the best products and services for them.
-It’s how we built the beta version of Juni, and what allowed us to create a new, tailor-made financial companion which is now officially out of beta and ready for the market.
+It’s how we built the beta version of Juni, and what allowed us to create a new, tailor-made financial platform which is now officially out of beta and ready for the market.

 You can ask for reviews immediately after a purchase or send an email a few days after.
 If you give customers a discount on a future purchase or a chance to win a prize, they'll be more likely to comply.
 Positive reviews can help your revenue to skyrocket.
 At Juni, we have an entire customer success team dedicated to generating and processing customer feedback.
 Made up of dedicated account managers and a help desk that is available 24/7, the team has been crucial to the success we’ve been fortunate to have achieved so far.